leefell/GuessGuru/README.md

 ## Licença

-Este projeto está licenciado sob a Licença Apache 2.0 - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está licenciado sob a Licença Apache 2.0.